Loved Ones Mourn Andrew Brown Jr.: 'He Kept A Smile On His Face'

 That account differs sharply from a description by family members who were allowed to view a brief portion of the footage last week.
 They say that video and an independent autopsy indicate that Brown was shot to death from behind in what one lawyer for the family described as an "execution."

-Friends and family acknowledge Brown had a history of run-ins with the law, many of which were offenses like drug-related misdemeanors.
+Friends and family acknowledge Brown had a history of run-ins with the law, many of which were offenses such as drug-related misdemeanors.
 But they say they can't imagine how a warrant could end in his death.

 "[He was] nonviolent, never tote a gun.
 That's why the community was so behind him, because they know him.
 He's a nonviolent person," said Daniel Bowser, 44.